Allen Pinkett: Regular season

+Playoffs

 Post-playing career

-Pinkett served as the color commentator for Notre Dame's football games broadcast by IMG College from 2006-2018.
+Pinkett served as the color commentator for Notre Dame's football games broadcast by IMG College from 2006 to 2017.
 He was removed from the broadcasting team on August 30, 2012, following inappropriate remarks.
 In 2010, he split play-by-play partners with Don Criqui, who did home Notre Dame's football games, and Dick Enberg, who did road Notre Dame's football games.
 He was also a sideline reporter for the NFL on Westwood One and did color analyzing with Jim Henderson on radio broadcasts for the New Orleans Saints.

 Suspension

 On August 29, 2012, Pinkett appeared on WSCR in Chicago and said that there's nothing wrong with having "a few bad citizens" on Notre Dame's roster, and that a team "full of choirboys" wouldn't win many games.
 Given a chance to clarify his remarks, Pinkett claimed that winning teams always had "a couple of criminals" on their rosters.
 Notre Dame's athletic department harshly condemned Pinkett's remarks, and IMG suspended him for three games.